-Without our sponsors the event couldn't be cost neutral, meaning every penny raised by you charging into the sea is used where its needed most, thank you to all the below sponsors!
+Our headline sponsors make the event cost neutral, meaning every penny raised by you charging into the sea is used where its needed most.

 In the simplest terms, we charge into the sea on Christmas Day at 10:30am, participants joining in the fun are required to arrive before 10:00am ideally around 9:45am to allow time for parking, registration & safety announcements.